rohan-sharma82/visionagri/working.md

 ## 1. High-Level Architecture & Philosophy

 AgriVision AI is built as a modern, server-centric web application.
-This means most of the heavy lifting (like rendering pages and running AI models) is done on the server, and a lightweight, fast, and interactive user interface is sent to the user's device.
-This architecture is ideal for our target audience in rural areas, who may have low-bandwidth internet connections.
+Most of the heavy lifting (like rendering pages and running AI models) is done on the server, sending a lightweight, fast, and interactive user interface to the user's device.
+This architecture is ideal for our target audience, who may have low-bandwidth internet.

+- **Component-Based UI**: The user interface is built from small, reusable React components, which keeps the code organized and consistent.
-- **Frontend-Backend Decoupling**: While Next.js handles both frontend and backend logic, we've intentionally separated the AI logic into its own set of "flows" using Google Genkit.
+- **AI Logic Decoupling**: We've intentionally separated the AI logic into its own set of "flows" using Google Genkit.
 This makes the AI functionality modular, easy to test, and maintain.
-- **Component-Based UI**: The user interface is built from small, reusable React components, which keeps the code organized and consistent.
-- **Stateless by Design**: The application is currently stateless, meaning it doesn't rely on a central database.
-It uses the user's browser (`localStorage`) to remember settings like chat history and location.
-This makes it incredibly easy to deploy and scale on serverless platforms like Vercel.
+- **Database-Driven Personalization**: The application uses a **Vercel Postgres** database to store user data, enabling persistent and personalized experiences like the dashboard and chat history.
 - **Multilingual First**: The app was designed from the ground up to be multilingual, using a centralized translation system to support various Indian languages.

 ---